tomondre/tomondre/README.md

 ### Hi there 👋
 My name is Tomas Ondrejka.
 I am software technology engineering student, studying at Via University College in Horsens, Denmark.
 Currently I am taking an internship at Qualcomm as a Cloud Engineering intern in Salzburg Austria.
-Check out my work:
+Feel free to check out my work

 ### https://blog.tomondre.com